 DLA Energy Americas provides comprehensive energy support and solutions to the various departments and agencies of the U.S. government, as well as international partners, in the most effective and efficient manner possible.
 DLA Energy Americas is one of four DLA Energy regional offices responsible for the receipt, storage, and distribution of various energy products to DLA Energy customers.
-The region's area of responsibility consists of North, Central and South Americas, plus the Caribbean Island states and territories; a total of 16,632,233 square miles encompassing the 48 contiguous United States and 39 additional countries/territories.
-DLA Energy Americas is divided into two sub-regional offices and associated AORs; DLA Energy Americas at Houston, Texas, and DLA Energy Americas at San Pedro, California.
+The region's area of responsibility consists of North, Central and South Americas, plus the Caribbean Island states and territories; a total of 16,632,233 square miles encompassing the 48 contiguous United States and 39 additional countries/ territories.
+DLA Energy Americas is divided into two subregional offices and associated AORs: DLA Energy Americas at Houston, Texas, and DLA Energy Americas at San Pedro, California.
 In order to accomplish the DLA Energy Americas mission, a dedicated workforce of federal employees and active duty military personnel provide uninterrupted fuel management and support to the warfighter at more than 400 Army, Air Force, Navy, Marine and Coast Guard installations.
 Strategic energy and fuel management support includes distribution, inventory accountability and quality assurance functions of bulk fuel (aviation), bunkers (marine), direct delivery fuels (ground and installation), into-plane (aviation), missile/cryogenic, lube oil and coal.
 Bulk fuel storage and distribution support includes contract administration and inventory management.
-DLA Energy Americas supports four combatant commands: Northern Command, Southern Command, Strategic Command and Transportation Command.
+DLA Energy Americas supports five combatant commands: Northern Command, Southern Command, Strategic Command, Transportation Command and Special Operations Command.
 DLA Energy Americas also partners with the Federal Emergency Management Agency and contingency contractors for bulk petroleum support for natural or man-made disasters occurring in the U.S. POC: (713) 754-9503.

-DLA Energy Europe & Africa provides comprehensive energy solutions in the U.S. European Command and U.S. Africa Command areas of responsibility, as well as into Northern Iraq with U.S. Central Command in order to ensure uninterrupted sustainment of the energy requirements in the region's support area of operations.
+DLA Energy Europe & Africa provides comprehensive energy solutions in the U.S. European Command and U.S. Africa Command areas of responsibility.
 The office serves as the theater item manager for bulk fuel distribution and storage in Europe and Africa, as well as additional forces supported by DLA Energy Europe & Africa to include NATO, former Soviet Bloc nations and most forces operating in the former Yugoslavia, including those operating under the auspices of the United Nations.
 This geographic responsibility includes 55.8 million square miles, covering 103 nations in all of Europe and Africa, parts of Asia and North America, and extends from 500 miles off the Atlantic coast of the United States to the Pacific coast of Russia.
-It includes two-thirds of the Earth's coastlines. spanning 18 time zones.
+It includes two-thirds of the Earth's coastlines, spanning 18 time zones.
 DLA Energy Europe & Africa is the first choice for energy solutions to all warfighters operating within the EUCOM and AFRICOM areas of responsibility, and will continue to provide fuel for today's fighting forces and energy solutions for tomorrow's missions.
 POC: 011-49-631-411-5352/5354.